 When nothing seems to be going your way, just go with the flow.
 I sure wasn’t looking for a weathered imperfect finish, but that’s what I got.
 And I actually really love it.

-Learn from the mistakes and problems.
+Learn from mistakes and problems.
 I could have stepped away from this piece in the very beginning.
-I knew it had potential to be a thorn in my side.
+I knew it had the potential to be a thorn in my side.

 And once you’re done with the piece, celebrate!
 I know I’m going to pick an easier piece for my next project. ha!